AutoGPTQ/AutoGPTQ/examples/README.md

 > Commands in this chapter should be run under `benchmark` folder.

 ### Generation Speed
-`generation_speed.py` script gives an example of how to benchmark the generations speed of pretrained and quantized models that `auto_gptq` supports, this benchmarks model generation speed in tokens/s metric.
+`generation_speed.py` script gives an example of how to benchmark the generations speed of pretrained and quantized models that `auto_gptq_next` supports, this benchmarks model generation speed in tokens/s metric.

 To execute this script, using command like this:
 ```shell